Bound Book and Microfilm Scanning for Presidential Libraries

 “Due to the materials’ antiquity and unique nature, technicians digitized the volumes under the supervision and advisement of Mount Vernon staff.”

 The book scanning was performed on a Zeutschel planetary scanner, which has an overhead camera and cool LED lighting ideal for fragile or light-sensitive material.
 The images were scanned in color at 600 dpi and saved as uncompressed TIFF files with metadata to an external hard drive.
-As of press time, The Fred W. Smith National Library staff is working to make these and other pieces of the collection available online.
+The Fred W. Smith National Library has since made these and other pieces of the collection available online.
 “To preserve and protect the pieces,” states Lee, “some will not go on display again for several years and so the digital version will allow people to still see and use the materials for their research.”

 President Franklin D. Roosevelt